Registration Become a partner

 Juraj Hunák, Ministry of Health of the Slovak Republic, Institute for Healthcare Analyses

-Health system performance assessment (7 min)
+Health system performance assessment in Slovakia (7 min)

 15:11